naproche/naproche/examples/README.md

   - `russell` - Russell's Paradox

+* `preliminaries/`

+  - `axioms` - must be imported to make the axioms that are hard-coded into Naproche available to the prover

+  - `classes` - basic notions about classes and maps

+  - `macros` - common macros for the notions that are hard-coded into Naproche

+  - `preliminaries` - basic notions about classes and maps

+  - `vocabulary` - synonyms for most of the notions used in the example# formalizations that ship with Naproche

 * `puzzles/` - some logic puzzles

   - `agatha` - a puzzle set in "Dreadsbury Mansion"